EDU-491-02, Top:Tech for Instruc & Mgmt (WN14)

 INSTRUCTOR: Ryan Schaaf

-An introduction to technology as a tool for classroom instruction and management, this course provides opportunities in planning, designing, and producing projects that support the instructional needs of students in grades P-12.
-The projects encompass skills in word processing, web page design, presentation software, and other technologies.
-Students explore learning theories and best practices for the integration of technology into daily instruction and are exposed to state and national technology standards.
+As an introduction to technology as a tool for classroom instruction and management, this course provides opportunities in planning, designing, and producing projects that support the instructional needs of students in grades P-12.
+The projects encompass skills in effective web search strategies, word processing, web page evaluation and classroom application, presentation software and best practices, and other interactive, 21st century technologies and implementation strategies.
+Students explore learning theories and best practices for the integration of technology into daily instruction and are exposed to state and national technology standards as well as content standards such as the Maryland State Curriculum and the Common Core State Standards.

 Students will be able to:

-- Explain current learning theories as they relate to the use of technology for learning by integrating technology and media into a content-based, technology enriched lesson plan.
+-Explain current learning theories as they relate to the use of technology for learning by integrating technology and media into a content-based, technology enriched lesson plan in a 21st century classroom.
 (MTTS #5, InTASC #1,2,3,4,7,8, NETS-A # 2, MILF 6, ELCC# 2, SEO#2,5)

 This course satisfies portions of the following standards: Maryland Teacher Technology Standards (MTTS), Interstate Teacher Assessment and Support Consortium Standards (InTASC), National Educational Technology Standards for Administrators (NETS-A), Educational Leadership Constituent Council (ELCC), and Notre Dame of Maryland University School of Education’s Conceptual Framework (SEOs).